The EGNOS infrastructure is comprised of:

 - signal transponders on 3 geostationary satellites (Inmarsat III satellite, and SES ASTRA GEO satellites SES-5 and ASTRA-5B).

 EGNOS is owned by European citizens.
 The European Commission took over ownership of the EGNOS infrastructure from the European Space Agency (ESA) on behalf of the European Union on 1 April 2009.
-Since 1 January 2014, the exploitation of EGNOS has been fully delegated to the European GNSS Agency (GSA) by the European Commission.
+Since 1 January 2014, the exploitation of EGNOS has been fully delegated to the EU Agency for the Space Programme (EUSPA) by the European Commission.

 More information on the development of EGNOS, along with future plans to extend Europe’s satellite-based augmentation service (SBAS), can be found here.